inclusive-design/idrc/src/collections/projects/en-CA/partnerships-for-financial-inclusion.md

 ### Outcomes

-At the end of October 2024, this project expects to:
+At the end of August 2025, this project expects to:

+- Share resources, findings, and insights broadly with community and national disability organizations, and with financial institutions in Canada.
-Publish a report about financial inclusion in Canada and its barriers, vulnerabilities, and approaches for people with disabilities and Deaf people.
+- Publish a report about financial inclusion in Canada and its barriers, vulnerabilities, and approaches for people with disabilities and Deaf people.
-Outline a plan for sustaining ongoing community engagement, advocacy, and education on issues related to financial inclusion.
+- Outline a plan for sustaining ongoing community engagement, advocacy, and education on issues related to financial inclusion.

 ### Mission